amsk1982/techniqueforlife/content/shadow-work.md

 +++
 #### _Available online or in person - Bethan@TechniqueForLife.com, 07515 482 426_

-###### **FREE introductory evenings -** _next dates to be confirmed_

-These evenings offer an exploratory ‘toe in the water’ with no obligation - come along and find out a bit more, ask questions, meet me!
-Feel free to contact me with any questions.

 ##### One-to-one **_ShadowWork_ coaching**

 What do you want to have happen in your life?
 What's in the way?